 Kelly Conde joined the Trust in 2020.
 She is an Idaho native and grew up exploring the state via raft, skis, and hiking boots.
 She is also a Returned Peace Corps Volunteer, having lived and served in Morocco for two years.
 Kelly’s conservation career includes work for the Sawtooth Society and working as the Conservation Manager for the Sagebrush Steppe Land Trust.
 Kelly holds a BS in Environmental Science from Montana State University and a Master’s degree in Environmental and Natural Resources Journalism from the University of Montana.
 She is based in Pocatello, Idaho.

 Lisa joined the Trust in 2013.
-She has worked in the non-profit arena for her entire career, focused on outdoor recreation and land conservation.
-She has slowly moved from the east coast to the west coast, working for organizations such as the Tahoe Rim Trail Association, Colorado Mountain Club, Great Basin Institute, and Hurricane Island Outward Bound School.
-Lisa is a current board member of the Paul F-Brandwein Institute.
-She holds a Master of Forestry degree from the University of British Columbia and a BS In Environmental Geoscience from Boston College, and is based in Evergreen, Colorado.
+Working in the non-profit arena for her entire career, her focus has been on outdoor recreation-based stewardship and land conservation.
+She worked for organizations such as the Tahoe Rim Trail Association, Colorado Mountain Club, Quebec-Labrador Foundation, Great Basin Institute, and Hurricane Island Outward Bound School.
+Lisa holds a Master of Forestry degree from the University of British Columbia and a BS In Environmental Geoscience from Boston College, and is based in Evergreen, Colorado.